GSA/cio.gov-redo/_policies/Cloudsmart.md

 ---

 # Policy Overview #
 Cloud computing is a means for delivering computing services via IT networks.
-According to the National Institute of Standards and Technology (NIST), cloud enables "on-demand access to shared and scalable pools of computing resources with the goal of minimizing management effort or service provider interaction.”
+According to the National Institute of Standards and Technology, cloud enables "on-demand access to shared and scalable pools of computing resources with the goal of minimizing management effort or service provider interaction.”
 In short, purchasing these services through a provider means agencies do not need to directly pay for the assets (e.g., hardware, software, networks) needed for those services.

 As of June 2019, the Federal Cloud Computing Strategy — Cloud Smart — is a long-term, high-level strategy to drive cloud adoption in Federal agencies.
 This was the first cloud policy update in seven years, offering a path forward for agencies to migrate to a safe and secure cloud infrastructure.
 This strategy supports agencies to achieve additional savings, security, and faster services.